cogeorg/RegulatoryComplexity_Public/README.md

 To create ./results/html_noclass/cons-count_title_`i’.csv (i=1/16)

-This file is read by 14_count_html_noclass.do, which produces the output reportes in Tables TODO in the paper.
+This file is read by 14_count_html_noclass.do, which produces the output reportes in Tables 15-17 in the paper.
 Results are included in the following files:

 ./results/html_noclass/category_cons_count_all_titles-total.csv
 (number of total and unique occurrences per category)